Irene Rubinsky, YT Program Manager

 3. Non-attendance is not considered a valid request or notice to withdraw from a class.

-Withdrawal from the Academy
+Withdrawal from All Classes

 1. Dancers may withdrawal from the Academy by submitting an Academy Withdrawal form.
 After EDGE receives the request, the withdrawal may become effective the following month or immediately depending on monthly tuition paid.
 Academy Membership and privileges will discontinue on the Academy Withdrawal effective date.